How Effective Are They? Exploring Large Language Model Based Fuzz Driver Generation: Fundamental Challenge ( RQ2 )

 \subsection{Failure Analysis}

 To understand how the generation fails on API specifics, we conducted failure analysis on \texttt{BACTX-K}.
-The direct failure reason of the driver is collected to reveal the current main blockers for generation.
-Specifically, the runtime errors, involving 11,095 drivers, are semi-automatically analyzed while the compilation and link errors are categorized based on the compiler outputs.
+The direct failure reason of the driver is collected to reveal the generation blockers.
 In total, 52,824 ineffective drivers were analyzed.
+The runtime errors of 11,095 drivers are semi-automatically analyzed while the compilation and link errors are categorized based on the compiler outputs.